sik247/MNISTNeuralNetwork/README.md

 Convolutional Neural Networks (CNNs) are inspired by the structure of neurons in the human brain responsible for processing visual information.
 They employ techniques to reduce the number of neurons while preserving spatial relationships within the data.

 In this project, we've implemented a CNN to work with the MNIST dataset, aiming to recognize handwritten digits and explore different approaches for improved performance.

+Using 10 Epochs as a standard base, we are able to achieve 99.25% accurcy in recognizing MNIST images.

 **Data Preparation**